 - Loss of motivation and concentration

-However, the good news is that repairing the skull through early reconstructive surgery can reverse the effects of Trephine syndrome.
+However, the good news is that repairing the skull through early reconstructive surgery can often reverse these effects.

 Treating Focal Brain Damage